 To be black and conservative ain't easy.

-But those who are earn the instant respect of those of us who are white and conservative, because we're the ones who don't care what color your skin is.
+But those who are earn the instant respect of those of us who are white and conservative because we're the ones who don't care what color your skin is.

 We care about what's in your head and what's in your heart.

-And what's in Walter Williams' head is the kind of stuff that uh you need to absolutely avail yourself of on Friday.
+And what's in Walter Williams' head is the kind of stuff that you need to absolutely avail yourself of on Friday.

 He's just a great guy, great writer.